stclaird/cloudIPtoDB/README.md

 https://github.com/stclaird/cloudIPtoDB/releases/latest

-Then from the command prompt run the sqlite
+Then from the command prompt run the sqlite commad and specify the newly download file path.

 ```
 sqlite3 cloudIP.sqlite3.db